-In dysfunctional companies, sales and marketing staff blame each other for problems.
+In dysfunctional companies, sales and marketing staff blame each other for their problems.
 Such infighting consumes energy and contributes to lower sales.
-Chief marketing officers (CMOs) sidestep paralyzing internal conflict by taking a proactive approach and engaging the sales leadership with these ten tips.
+A CMO needs to sidestep paralyzing internal conflict by taking a proactive approach and engaging the sales leadership with these ten tips.

 1) What marketing contribution does sales value the most?